birdsofblacksand/birdsofblacksand.github.io/draft.md

 For example, how do we handle critical successes and fumbles?
 In a roll-high system, rolling 20 is best and 1 is worst.
 For roll-under systems, this is reversed - 1 good, 20 bad.
 (This can be an adjustment for players raised on modern D&D, but it's still immediately recognizable the moment the die finishes rolling.)

 But for roll-high-under systems, a critical success is *rolling your ability score exactly*.
 This might be recognizable to the player who rolled it, but often results in them double-checking their character sheet, and means a delayed reaction at best for the rest of the table.
+It's a small detail, but can make a big difference in the energy and excitement of rolling dice.

 ### A hero walks into the bar..